pashas2k3/Movie_Review_Sentiment_Analysis/README.md

 https://www.kaggle.com/c/word2vec-nlp-tutorial/download/unlabeledTrainData.tsv.zip

 Please note, this will require creating a valid kaggle ID.
-After the data has been downloaded to Code/data/ folder, unzip these to their respective tsv files
+After the data has been downloaded to Code/data/ path, unzip these to their respective tsv files at the same location